-Several species of monkeys are native to Japan, and it is possible that while hiking you’d spot one in the wild.
-As such, there are a few monkey parks in Japan capitalizing on this, making it a bit more easy and likely for tourists to spot a monkey.
+Several species of monkeys are native to Japan.
+And tourists love cute monkeys!
+As such, there are a few monkey parks in Japan capitalizing on making it easy for visitors to safely visit these wonderful animals.
 It was important to me that, were I to go to a monkey park, I visit one that is humane.
-I researched extensively several parks to ensure that no monkeys were harmed, were caged, were allowed to be touched, etc.
+I researched extensively to ensure that no monkeys were harmed, were caged, were allowed to be touched, etc.

 Arashiyama Monkey Park fit the bill.
 While they do allow for the monkeys to be fed (which is why they congregate in the location), they make the people stand in a cage to feed the monkeys – rather than the other way around!
 Additionally, rules are located on obvious signs throughout the hike, mentioning to not look at the monkeys in the eyes, to not stare, to not crouch, etc. It was refreshing to witness the staff actually yell at patrons if they didn’t follow those rules too!